dandelion-systems/mediameta/README.md

 `interpret()` - calling this function would attempt at converting the tag's values to their human-readable form.
 This function attemps to locate a dictionary or a function with exactly the same name as the tag.
 If a dictionary is found, it tries to map the values of the tag to the ones in the dictionary.
 If a function is found, the tag's value is passed to it and the result is then stored as an interpreted value.

-The interpreters (dictionaries and functions) defined in the package are dicumented below.
-Should you wish to overrride them, or write an interpreter for another tag, just define it in your code prior to calling `interpret()`.
+The interpreters (dictionaries and functions) defined in the package are documented below.
+Should you wish to overrride them, or write an interpreter for another tag, just define it in your code and register with `assign_interpreter()` prior to calling `interpret()`.

+Even if an interpreter for a tag is not available, `interpret()` will attempt to convert rational values to their decimal form, e.g. 1/4 will be converted to 0.25.

 `revert_interpretation()` - reverts the tags back to their original values as they were obtained from the media file.

+`assign_interpreter(tag: str, interpreter)` - assigns an interpreter for `tag`. `interpreter` must be a dictionary or a function.
+A dictionary must define a mapping between the tag's values and their human-readable form.
+Al least, this is the primary goal of interpreters.
+An interpreter function does the same but with whatever logic the developer thinks is right.
+It must accept a list of values as an input (even if there is only one value) and return a list as well.

+Use it even if there is a default interpreter for a tag.
+The assignment will override it.

+`drop_interpreter(tag: str)` - reverts assignment by `assign_interpreter()`

 ## Interpreters reference